 If it is your first DWI offense, the state might enhance the charge with a BAC > .15 allegation, meaning that your blood alcohol content is alleged to have been over .15%.
 This enhancement would make the DWI a Class A Misdemeanor,3 the highest grade of misdemeanor.
 The charge could also be enhanced with an open container allegation4.
 Technically a separate criminal offense, DWI with Child Passenger is a state jail felony that requires the state’s attorneys to prove that at the time you committed DWI you had a child passenger younger than 15 years old.5 Learn more about the range of punishment for state jail felonies

 In addition, there are significant real-world penalties that are not necessarily considered “criminal” or outlined in the state law.
-For instance, your driver’s license may be suspended and you will have to pay a reinstatement fee and annual surcharges starting at $1,000 per year.
+For instance, your driver’s license may be suspended and you will have to pay a reinstatement fee.
 If you are on probation, you will not be allowed to any drink alcohol, you will have a probation officer that will be able to restrict your travel, you may be required to maintain an ignition interlock device (requiring you to blow into it before you start your car) and other monitoring devices like an ankle bracelet, you will have to attend probation appointments causing you to miss work and family events.
 In addition to the embarrassment, hassle and expense, there are numerous other penalties.